 In the first few years of the 1900s the single-breasted suit came into being.
 It was designed for a more comfortable, casual look.
 With a relaxed fit, it looked good also when the wearer was riding a horse.

 Therefore, the suit also known as the "lounge suit" became very popular for horse riding.
 The original riding jackets bottom button was positioned below the waist, so a rider had to have the bottom button undone when in the saddle.

 It seems that Edward VII thought the top button of a jacket looked much better undone.
 He also kept the bottom button undone as a matter of habit or indeed as a 'nod' to the original riding jackets the lounge suit replaced.

-Therefore, in order to gain comfort, he stopped buttoning the last button of his fitted waistcoats.
+Therefore, for comfort, he stopped buttoning the last button of his fitted waistcoats.
 He expected those around him, within his court, to dress as he did leading to an unwritten "law".
-A law most of us chaps adhere to even now.
+A law most of us chaps adhere to, even now!

-In our opinion, you should wear clothing in a way you think looks best for your shape and taste.
-Afterall these rules have been instigated by others at some point in history anyway.
+In our opinion, you should wear clothing in a way you think looks best for your shape and your taste.
+Afterall, these rules have all been instigated by others at some point in history anyway.
 So why not create your own rules?